 MAT offers easy “Mindful Moves” mind/body self-care and wellness practices for cancer patients and survivors wherever they are on their journey: post-surgeries such as mastectomy and reconstruction, and/or during chemotherapy and radiation.

-Clients include: Mills Breast Cancer Institute; Evanston, IL- based Heartwood Foundation Women & Cancer Program and private clients.
+Clients include: Mills Breast Cancer Institute; and Evanston, IL- based Heartwood Foundation Women & Cancer Program.

 For more information, please go to the “Survivor Wellness” page on the website.

 Balance is the foundation for all human movement.
 Improve your balance and improve your life, especially as you age.
 We can comprehensively improve our mobility and fall prevention skills as we age, which builds confidence and poise.

 Good balance is the result of proper posture and muscular-skeletal body mechanics.